After prescription products didn’t get rid of her hormonal acne, one writer gave beauty supplements a try. Here, she shares her results.

 To maintain my clear skin, I personally reached out to Soko Glam co-founder Charlotte Cho for product recommendations since she’s also struggled with hormonal acne.
 She suggested products that are effective at fighting acne but are also very soothing on sensitive skin, which was perfect for me because I have rosacea.

 I make sure to double cleanse every morning and night with the Hanskin Cleansing Oil and Blackhead [PHA] followed by the Dr. Oracle A-Thera Cleansing Foam.
-I then use an all-natural rose hip oil to keep my rosacea at bay and I follow with the Dr. Oracle A-Thera Emulsion, which is a lightweight moisturizer that keeps my skin hydrated without clogging pores.
+I then use an all-natural rose hip oil to keep my rosacea at bay and I follow with a lightweight moisturizer that keeps my skin hydrated without clogging pores.
 I also finish off with a hydrating, oil-free SPF of at least 35 or up.

 Regardless, of how meticulous I’ve become about my skin care routine, I am convinced my hormonal acne days wouldn’t be behind me — for the most part anyway — if it weren’t for these supplements.
 It also feels good to be using a product that’s natural and good for my body rather than medication that causes side effects.